amejiarosario/amejiarosario.github.io/source/_posts/2012-09-13-backbone-js-for-absolute-beginners-getting-started-part-2.md

 tutorial__order: 2
 tags:
   - backbonejs
-  - javascript
+  - todo app
   - tutorial_backbonejs
-  - todo app
 categories:
-  - Technologies
+  - Coding
   - Web Development
+  - Backbone
 ---

 This tutorial builts on top of the [first part](/blog/2012/09/11/backbone-dot-js-for-absolute-beginners-getting-started/) and continue with BacboneJS's Models, Collections and Views.